AlphabetsAlphabets/gdb.nvim/README.md

 The values set here are *not* the defaults.
 You can use this method or any other equivalent method.

 ## Suggested keybindings
+These keybindings are for navigating when you're in terminal mode.
+The buffer with `gdb` active is in terminal mode and all keybindings will not work when in this mode.
+To return to normal mode you need to input `<C-\><C-n>`.
+These are just the suggested keybindings.

 ```lua
 vim.keymap.set("t", "<C-\>l", "<C-\><C-n><C-w>l", {})
 vim.keymap.set("t", "<C-\>h", "<C-\><C-n><C-w>h", {})
 vim.keymap.set("t", "<C-\>j", "<C-\><C-n><C-w>j", {})
 vim.keymap.set("t", "<C-\>k", "<C-\><C-n><C-w>k", {})
 ```

-`t` stands for terminal mode.
-The buffer where the `gdb` process is ran is in this mode.

 # Motivation
 I've been progamming for about two years now and I've never actually used a debugger before, I used it for the first time for school work.